ksator/automation_summit_Q3_2018/README.md

 Salt runs a file server to deliver files to minions and proxies.
 The [master configuration file](https://github.com/ksator/automation_summit_july_18/blob/master/master) indicates the location for the file servers.
 We are using an external files servers (repository ```files_server``` in the organization ```automation_demo``` of the Gitlab server ```100.123.35.2```).
+The file server has Junos configuration templates and SaltStack state files.

 #### Junos configuration templates